 Borrower side views

 Anecdotal evidence suggests borrower engagement with the issue is mixed.
-Since there are presently no RFRs suitable for the loan markets, the view as of today is “wait and see”.
+Since there are presently no RFRs suitable for the loan markets, the view remains “wait and see”.
 That being said, we understand that larger corporate entities (FTSE 20 at least) are talking to lenders and are engaged in the working groups.
 For borrowers outside of this group, engagement falls off dramatically.
 The view may be that it is “tomorrow’s problem” and that the lawyers and lenders will sort it out and present solutions to the market in due course.
 However, all parties should be encouraged to consider the issues relevant to their business now, and not defer in the hope that suitable market solutions will be developed.

 Borrowers are likely to be anxious about anything that might encourage banks to revise pricing upwards and particularly to pass on market-related costs that have, since the demise of the mandatory costs schedule, previously been excluded.
 Accommodating any pricing adjustment in the margin is less transparent for borrowers since a margin typically reflects credit risk and not funding cost (and “backup” rates may reflect higher cost of funding).

 Changes based on pre-emptive triggers may be unwelcome as borrowers may assume a lender is more likely to want to transition to new rates (or activate a fall-back position) where LIBOR is no longer as attractive.
 There may also be issues with transitioning to new rates or methodologies where the infrastructure and conventions are not fully developed for the loan markets.